-This proposal is an update to PR12-11-110.
-For convenience we reproduce the PAC38 report comments below.
-A brief response to the major issues is then provided.
-Each of these points are then discussed in further detail in the main text.
+This proposal is an update to PR12-11-110 which was submitted to PAC38.
+For convenience, we reproduce the PAC report on the next page.
+We provide here an overview of the actions we've taken to address the PAC concerns.
+Full details are available in the main text.